-Label Description VLAN Operation Mode Available options include Disable , Port Base , and 802.1Q GVRP is a GARP application that provides IEEE 802.1Q-compliant VLAN pruning and dynamic VLAN creation on 802.1Q trunk ports.
-With GVRP, the switch can exchange VLAN GVRP Mode configuration information with other GVRP switches, prune unnecessary broadcast and unknown unicast traffic, and dynamically create and manage VLANs on switches connected through 802.1Q trunk ports.
+Label Description VLAN Operation Mode Available options include Disable , Port Base , and 802.1Q GVRP Mode GVRP is a GARP application that provides IEEE 802.1Q-compliant VLAN pruning and dynamic VLAN creation on 802.1Q trunk ports.
+With GVRP, the switch can exchange VLAN configuration information with other GVRP switches, prune unnecessary broadcast and unknown unicast traffic, and dynamically create and manage VLANs on switches connected through 802.1Q trunk ports.
 Management VLAN ID The VLAN ID for the entry.
-Three link types are available: Access Link: An access link connects a VLAN-unaware device to the port of a VLAN-aware bridge.
+Link type Define the type of links from the drop-down list.
+Access: An access link connects a VLAN-unaware device to the port of a VLAN-aware bridge.
 All frames on access links must be implicitly tagged (untagged).
-Linktone Trunk Link: All the devices connected to a trnk link, including Link type workstations, must be VLAN-aware.
-All frames on a trunk linke must have a special header attached.
-Hybrid Link: The combination of Access Link and Trunk Link.
+1Q Trunk: All the devices connected to a trunk link, including workstations, must be VLAN-aware.
+All frames on a trunk link must have a special header attached.
+Hybrid: The combination of Access Link and Trunk Link.
 This is a link where both VLAN-aware and VLAN-unaware devices are attached.
 It can have both tagged and untagged frames, but all the frames for a specific VLAN must be either tagged or untagged.
-Hybrid(QinQ) Link: Allows one more VLAN tag in an original VLAN frame.
-Untagged VID Set the port default VLAN ID for untagged devices that connect Untagged VID to the port.
+Q-in-Q: Allows one more VLAN tag in an original VLAN frame.
+Untagged VID Set the port default VLAN ID for untagged devices that connect to the port.
 The range is 1 to 4094.
-Toggod VIDo Set the tagged VIDs to carry different VLAN frames to other Tagged VIDs switch.
-Apply Click to set the configurations.
+Tagged VIDs Set the tagged VIDs to carry different VLAN frames to other switch.